New House vs. Old House: New Construction Pros & Cons

 Buyers of new construction can select custom upgrades and preferred layouts that support their lifestyle.
 Why waste time and energy tearing down walls and trying to force an open floor plan on a tight, conventional resale home?
 Get a move-in ready home that does not require renovations.

-An experienced real estate agent can provide more details on the standard features and upgrades available in a new home.
+An experienced real estate agent can provide more details on the standard features and upgrades available in a new home, as well as their relative value.
 For prospective homeowners on a budget, remember to allow room in the budget for upgrades.
-New construction models showroom models available generally have upgrades throughout and a homeowner may want to know what is and what is not included in a standard new construction home.
+New construction showroom models generally have upgrades throughout, and a homebuyer will want to know what is and what is not included in a standard new construction home.

 Improved Energy Efficiency and Performance